For Immediate Release:

 During the annual seal slaughter – the largest massacre of marine mammals on Earth – tens of thousands of baby seals have their heads bashed in or are shot.
 Sealers hook baby seals in the eyes, cheeks or mouth to avoid damaging the animals’ fur.
 They then drag the seals across the ice, often while the animals are still conscious.

 The commercial seal slaughter is an off-season profit venture for the fishing industry, and it accounts for less than 1 percent of Newfoundland’s economy.
 It is not a subsistence activity for native peoples.
 Inuit sealing accounts for only about 3 percent of the slaughter.
-The European Union and the US have banned seal products, and world leaders – including US President Barack Obama, Russian Prime Minister Vladimir Putin and His Holiness The Dalai Lama – have spoken out against the carnage.
+The European Union and the US have banned seal products, and world leaders – including US President Barack Obama and Russian Prime Minister Vladimir Putin – have spoken out against the carnage.

 The video is available as follows: